1. Is your MBA Accredited?

 Leave from course or syndicate workgroup sessions is granted only in extra-ordinary circumstances.
 Reason for absence must be submitted 48 hrs in advance in writing and supporting proof e.g. a letter from a doctor.
 Leave of absence on compassionate grounds only applies to immediate family.
 Normal work obligations do not qualify for leave of absence.
 Please note, an attendance register is signed at every lecture.

 We are delighted that we have had many international students who register each year with us.
-We have students from afar afield as Afghanistan, China, DRC, Malawi, Nigeria, Sierra Leone and closer to home Namibia and Swaziland.
-These students must make the application in the normal way.
-However, please note that you will be required to write the GMAT at the nearest designated centre to you or the ESA.
-Although not all of these questions here are relevant to our international MBA students, please look at the University’s FAQ section (see the link below):http://www.ru.ac.za/international/internationalstudents/frequentlyaskedquestions
+We have students from afar afield as Afghanistan, Botswana, China, DRC, Malawi, Nigeria, Sierra Leone and closer to home Lesotho, Namibia, Swaziland and Zimbabwe.
+International students must make the application in the normal way.
+However, please note that you will be required to write the GMAT or ESA if the NMAT is not available in your country.
+It is essential that international applicants apply as soon as possible so that your study visa can be arranged on time.
+Details relevant to international students can be found at: https://www.ru.ac.za/internationalisation/

 24. I was offered a place onto the Rhodes Business School programme previously.
 Due to circumstances I could not accept the offer.
 Do I need to reapply?